Tips for Applicants

 However, we recognize that applicants who have been out of school for a while may not be able to get faculty letters.
 In such cases, please consult with the Graduate Advisor on how to proceed.

 We treat recommendation letters as confidential.
-As a results, recommenders (not applicants!) should send them signed and in hard copy directly to the History Graduate Advisor.
+As a result, recommenders (not applicants!) should send them to CLA-HistoryGraduateProgram@csulb.edu.

-If the recommender is writing in a professional capacity (as a faculty member, employer, etc.), the letter should be on institutional letterhead.
+If the recommender is writing in a professional capacity (as a faculty member, employer, etc.), the letter should be on institutional letterhead if possible.

 A Curriculum Vitae